 It is this tax-free growth combined with the miracle of compound interest that makes the RRSP such a great retirement planning vehicle.
-That being said, some of the RRSP mistakes you should avoid include:
+That being said, some of the RRSP mistakes you should avoid include the following:

-The government publishes the maximum amount you can contribute to your RRSP every year.
-For example, for 2019, you can contribute up to 18% of your earned income in 2018 up to a maximum of $26,500.
+The government publishes the maximum amount you can contribute to your RRSP annually.
+For example, for 2023, you can contribute up to 18% of your earned income in 2022 up to a maximum of $30,780.
 This is in addition to any unused contribution room you have carried forward from previous years.

 The government gives you a lifetime $2,000 buffer for excess contributions.
 When you exceed this amount, a 1% monthly tax kicks in on your excess RRSP contributions.

 To avoid making excess contributions, pay attention to the unused RRSP room shown on the most recent Notice of Assessment you received from CRA and track your contribution through the year.

 10. Spending Your Tax Refund